 To sum up, the contributions of this paper are:

-an approach and tooling support for code gener- ation from USMs with full features; (2) an empirical on the semantic-conformance and efficiency of gen- erated code; and (3) application of the tool to a case study.
+an approach and tooling support for code gener- ation from USMs with full features; (2) an empirical study on the semantic-conformance and efficiency of gen- erated code; and (3) application of the tool to a case study.

-We assume that readers of this paper have knowl- edge about UML State Machine and its execution se- mantics specified in the UML specification.
+We assume that readers of this paper have knowl- edge about UML State Machine and its basic execution se- mantics.

 The remaining of this paper is organized as fol-